 Extended resume template

-A versatile ATS-optimized design that offers ample space to showcase your experience, skills, and achievements.
-Ideal for candidates with extensive experience or multiple roles.
+A versatile design that's ideal for candidates with extensive experience or multiple roles.
 To improve readability, use bullet points to organize the skills and awards sections.
+The header takes up most of the space, so reduce the size if you want to add more experience.

 A clean, spacious layout that focuses on your leadership experience and qualifications.
 Perfect for advancing in your career or making a strong first impression in any industry.
 The built-in tips also simplify creating your resume.